Find A Recycling Center Near You

 The most common metals you will come across are:

-- Brass: Common in light fixtures, keys, and locks, brass can also fetch a pretty penny.
+• Brass: Often found in light fixtures, keys, and locks, brass can also command a high price.

-- Steel: Steel won’t be worth much, but it should always be recycled.
+• Steel: Steel may not have much value, but recycling it is always a good idea.
 Be sure to use the magnet test to make sure it is steel.
 A magnet will stick to it very easily.
 Always bring it to a metal recycling facility near you.

-- Aluminum scrap: common building material used in siding, windows, wire, car parts, and industrial parts.
-Aluminum does not have strong magnetic properties and can usually be identified if it does not stick to a magnet.
+• Aluminum scrap: Common building material used in siding, windows, wire, car parts, and industrial parts.
+Aluminum lacks strong magnetic properties and is typically identifiable if it does not adhere to a magnet.

-Separate your scraps and find a metal recycling facility close to you immediately.
+Please separate your scraps and locate a nearby metal recycling facility as soon as possible.
 You can make some good money and help the environment!

 Mattress Recycling

-Trying to find a local mattress recycling center?
-Instead of throwing out your old mattress, a recycling program gives you the chance to help the environment and decrease your workload.
+Are you looking for a local mattress recycling center?
+Instead of throwing out your old mattress, a recycling program allows you to help the environment and decrease your workload.

 How to Recycle Mattresses

-Once your mattress has run its course, you must dispose of it properly.
-The problem is that mattresses are one of the bulkiest household items, and they are extremely difficult to dispose of.
-Thankfully, there are plenty of options for consumers looking to learn how to recycle mattresses, and most don’t require much effort at all.
+You must dispose of your mattress correctly once it has reached the end of its useful life.
+The problem is that mattresses are one of the bulkiest household items and are extremely difficult to dispose of.
+Thankfully, there are plenty of options for consumers looking to learn how to recycle mattresses, and most don’t require much effort.

 Why Should I Recycle My Mattress?

 Good question.
 Why go through all the trouble?
-In the United States alone, up to 20 million mattresses are thrown in landfills each year, and each one takes up a great deal of space.
-This puts extreme pressure on the local environment.
-Around 80% of materials in your average mattress can be recycled, so bringing it to a mattress recycling facility near you is imperative.
+In the United States alone, up to 20 million mattresses are thrown in landfills each year, taking up a great deal of space and putting extreme pressure on the local environment.
+It is imperative to bring your average mattress to a nearby mattress recycling facility, as approximately 80% of its materials are recyclable.

 Mattress Recycling Options